giusarno/SimpleCNN/README.md

 # SimpleCNN

-# package to simplify using cnn networks
+## Utility functions to simplify dealing with cnn networks.
+Powered by Pytorch

-## How to run Examples:

-## Run the MNIST example from console & windows:

 ## Install packages
 change "C:/Users/GiuseppeSarno/IdeaProjects" with the root of your project.